 oral thrush, which is an infection also associated with HIV infection and lowered immune function.

 Copyright © Nucleus Medical Media, Inc.

 In most cases, a dentist can diagnose leukoplakia with a mouth exam.
 To confirm a diagnosis or to check for cancer, an oral brush biopsy may be needed.
 This involves removing some cells with a small brush.
 It takes only minutes and is painless.
 A pathologist then checks these cells for signs of cancer.
 Sometimes the dentist or oral surgeon uses a scalpel to remove cells after numbing the area.

 Talk with your doctor about the best treatment plan for you.
-Treatment options include: Removing the irritant—Quitting smoking or correcting dental problems often takes care of the problem.Removing patches—If the problem persists, or if signs of cancer are present, your dentist or doctor may need to remove patches of leukoplakia.Taking medication—For hairy leukoplakia, the doctor may prescribe antiviral medicines.
-Or, a solution to apply to the skin may be prescribed.
+Treatment options include: Removing the irritant—Quitting smoking or correcting dental problems often takes care of the problem.Removing patches—If the problem persists, or if signs of cancer are present, your dentist or doctor may need to remove patches of leukoplakia.Taking medication—For hairy leukoplakia, the doctor may prescribe antiviral medications, or a solution to apply to the skin.

 Avoid or limit your use of alcohol.See a dentist regularly, especially if you have rough places in your mouth.

 Epstein-Barr virus (EBV) infection.
 EBSCO DynaMed website.
 Available at: http://www.ebscohost.com/dynamed.
 Updated January 13, 2014.
 Accessed August 14, 2014.